near/NEPs/specs/Standards/Sould Bound Token/README.md

 This becomes especially important for proof-of-human stamps that can only be issued once per user.
 Few safeguards against misuse of recovery are contemplated:

 1. Users cannot recover an SBT by themselves.
 The issuer, a DAO or a smart contract (e.g. multisig) dedicated to manage the recovery should be assigned.
-2. Whenever a soul transfer is triggered then the SBT registry emits `SoulTransfer` and `Kill` events.
+2. Whenever a soul transfer is triggered then the SBT registry emits `SoulTransfer` and `Ban` events.
 The latter signals that the account can't host and receive any SBT in the future.
 It creates an inherit cost for such action: the account identity is burned.
-3. The recovery function is additional economical risk preventing account trading: user should always be able to recover his SBT, and move to another, not killed account.
+3. The recovery function is additional economical risk preventing account trading: user should always be able to recover his SBT, and move to another, not banned account.

-SBT recover MUST not trigger `SoulTransfer` nor `Kill`: malicious issuer could compromise the system by faking the token recovery and take over all other SBTs from a user.
+SBT recover MUST not trigger `SoulTransfer` nor `Ban`: malicious issuer could compromise the system by faking the token recovery and take over all other SBTs from a user.
 Only the owner of the account can call `soul_transfer` and merge 2 accounts he owns.

 Soulbound tokens can have an _expire date_.
 This is useful for tokens which are related to real world certificates with expire time, or social mechanisms (e.g. community membership).
 Such tokens SHOULD have an option to be renewable.
 Examples include mandatory renewal with a frequency to check that the owner is still alive, or renew membership to a DAO that uses SBTs as membership gating.

 An issuer can provide a _sbt revocation_ in his contract (eg, when a related certificate or membership should be revoked).
 When doing so, the SBT registry MUST be updated and `Revoke` event must be emitted.
 It's up to the registry to define revocation handling (either by burning a token, or changing expire date of it's metadata).

-A registry can emit a `Kill` event without doing soul transfer.
+A registry can emit a `Ban` event without doing soul transfer.
 Handling it depends on the registry governance or registry use cases.
-One example is to use social governance to identify fake accounts (like bots) - in that case the registry should allow to emit `Kill` and block a scam soul and block future transfers.
+One example is to use social governance to identify fake accounts (like bots) - in that case the registry should allow to emit `Ban` and block a scam soul and block future transfers.

 ### Token Kind